-AP source: Perdue to be tapped for agriculture secretary
+Trump expects 'big results' from his choice to lead USDA

 Perdue began his political career as a Democrat in the Georgia Legislature in the 1990s.
 After switching his allegiance to the Republican Party, he was elected governor in 2002.
 The victory over an incumbent Democrat completed Georgia’s shift to a solidly Republican state, ending generations of Democratic control of state government.

-Despite the seismic political change, Perdue showed little interest in pushing big programs or signature legislation during his two terms.
-Instead he focused on finding ways to save money while improving customer service by state agencies — such as reducing wait times for renewing driver’s licenses.
+Despite that political change, Perdue showed little interest in pushing big programs or signature legislation during his two terms.
+Instead he focused on finding ways to save money while improving customer service by state agencies.
 He often referred to himself as Georgia’s CEO.

-“If I could choose my legacy it would be the epithet that he made government work,” Perdue told The Associated Press in 2010 before he left office.
-“That’s really what I’ve focused on.
-It’s not some big monument.”

 Critics accused Perdue of failing to tackle some of Georgia’s biggest problems, such as struggling public schools.